 Babywearing, or carrying babies, is part of human evolution.
-It transcend history, geography, society and culture.
-Baby’s are hard wired for social interaction and they crave connections in order to learn and grow.
+It transcends history, geography, society and culture.
+Baby’s are hard-wired for social interaction and they crave connections in order to learn and grow.
 The first few months of life are all about gently transitioning from the peace and stability of the womb towards the actions of the new world.
-While in the mean time learning to feel safe and gain trust in the world around them, a world the baby will eventually need to face independently.
+While in the meantime learning to feel safe and gain trust in the world around them, a world the baby will eventually need to face independently.

 Close contact and responsive nurturing does not lead to the clinginess and neediness our society has come to fear.
 Quite the opposite, a secure attachment will support emotional intelligence, motor and neurological development allowing your child to thrive.

 Research on bonding and attachment shows that attachment “is not dependant on the provision of food but on the provision of soft-touch and emotional comfort” (Harlow 1950).

 Parents who carry their babies frequently are able to provide prolonged periods of close contact, and because of this, they are often more aware of their child’s subtle cues.
 This allows the parent to respond more quickly to the child’s needs which in turn builds trust and confidence in both the child, that feels there is an answer to her/ his needs and the parent that feels more confident in her/ his abilities to care for the child.

 Babywearing can be particularly helpful in promoting bonding and attachment in special circumstances such as when the baby was in NICU after the birth, or when for any reason there has been separation after the birth.
 It can help both the parent and the child to feel a strong connection and a sense of belonging.

 Many sources quote that one in ten women suffer from postnatal depression but last year (2014) it was reported by the Royal College of Midwives (RCM) that nearly 60% of mothers felt down or depressed after giving birth.